DataJuggler/NotJeopardy/ReadMe.md

 Erase everything in Home.razor except for the top page directive.
 Home.razor is located in Components\Pages\

-Add the following two lines directly below @page "/"
+On line 2 add the following two lines directly below @page "/"

     @using DataJuggler.Blazor.Components
     @using System.Drawing;